-"Bond Counsel" means Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. or any other lawyer or firm of lawyers nationally recognized in the field of municipal finance and satisfactory to the Authority.
+"Bond Counsel" means any lawyer or firm of lawyers nationally recognized in the field of municipal finance and satisfactory to the Authority.

 "Bondowner" or "Owner" or "Owner of Bonds" or any similar term means any person who shall be the registered owner of any Outstanding Bond or Bonds.